Rough Up Your Diet

 Dietary fiber is found in the plants you eat, including fruits, vegetables and whole grains.
 It's sometimes called bulk or roughage.
 You've probably heard that it can help with digestion.
 So it may seem odd that fiber is a substance that your body can't digest.
 It passes through your digestive system practically unchanged.

 "You might think that if it's not digestible then it's of no value.
 But there's no question that higher intake of fiber from all food sources is beneficial," says Dr. Joanne Slavin, a nutrition scientist at the University of Minnesota.

 Fiber can relieve constipation and normalize your bowel movements.
-Some studies suggest that high-fiber diets might also help with weight loss and reduce the risk for disease, diabetes and cancer.
+Some studies suggest that high-fiber diets might also help with weight loss and reduce the risk for The system of heart and vessels that circulates blood through the body. disease, diabetes and cancer.

 The strongest evidence of fiber's benefits is related to cardiovascular health.
 Several large studies that followed people for many years found that those who ate the most fiber had a lower risk for heart disease.
 The links between fiber and cardiovascular health were so consistent that these studies were used by the Institute of Medicine to develop the Dietary Reference Intakes for fiber.